 Flooding, Fire, Earthquakes, and Other Disasters

 Losing data doesn’t always mean a hard drive crash.
-Sometimes it just means we deleted a folder (with our kids photos) or our dog knocked over an external drive (with our music library.)
-Whatever the cause, based on the actual needs of our customers, the various causes of data loss compile to require 1 of every 2 customers to restore data each year.
+Sometimes it just means we deleted a folder (with our kids photos) or our dog knocked over an external drive (with our music library).
+Whatever the cause, based on the actual needs of our customers, the various causes of data loss compile to require one of every two customers to restore data each year.